gjbex/Fortran-MOOC/source_code/README.md

    computations.
 1. `logistic_map`: computing the logistic map using an elemental function.
 1. `block_matrices`: illustration of using a forall statement to initizlize a block matrix.
+1. `dynamic_libraries`: illustrates using dynamic libraries and executing system commands.